anonymous-bartender/basic-facebook-login/README.md

 # Pre-req
-Please go to `mytest.feature` file and change the facebook *username* and *password* with a valid ones.
+* Please go to `mytest.feature` file and change the facebook *username* and *password* with a valid ones.
+* Please download [chromedriver](https://chromedriver.storage.googleapis.com/index.html?path=2.40/) and add it to your `PATH` environment variable.

 # Design